walterav1984/x86raspbianfy/README.md

 Finally its 2018 and no time should be wasted on the installing-phase of a OS especially on old, slow hardware with lacking/slow usb or buggy optical drive boot.
 Just image, connect to ssh, keyboard&monitor or even serialconsole and instantly start.

 ## Requirments
-There are 2 bash scripts(+qemu payload files) and around 2GB in diskspace and a active internet connection(~15MBit) for the host and vmguest is needed, for creating a 1GB image.
+There are 3 bash scripts(+qemu payload files) and around 2GB in diskspace and a active internet connection(~15MBit) for the host and vmguest is needed when creating a 1GB image.

 ## How it works?
 The 'host.sh' script prepares the vmhost in this case ubuntu 18.04.1 amd64 desktop for qemu-kvm usage by installing qemu, virtualbox and downloading debian and ubuntu OS installation iso files.
 Following 'host.sh' creates a disk img and mounts corresponding OS install iso while initiating the vmguest with telnet console monitor capabilities.
-After the guest machine started, the 'host2guest.sh' script will run which uses 'qcmpayload.txt' for qemu console monitor scripted input via a telnet session.
+After the guest machine started, the 'host2guest.sh' script uses 'qcmpayload.txt' and runs between host and vmguest via qemu console monitor(telnet) injecting scripted input.
 This whole automation takes control for installing the OS into the vmguest and after OS install will run the neccesary steps to mimic raspbian behaviour by running the 'rf.sh' script inside the vmguest.

 After ~45 minutes(hardcoded time), there will be a < 1GB 'disk-distro-arch-1GB.img' file which you can image to any pc you like.
 For customization of your image before build (edit config files/apt-get packages) you probably want to modify 'rf.sh', if you want to resize/change boot/rootfs/filesystem partition you have to look carefull at 'qcmpayload.txt' but its not hard.